Vincent Fang (entrepreneur): Legislative Councillor

 Fang is a core member of the pro-business Liberal Party.
-In the 2004 Legislative Council election, he succeeded Selina Chow Liang Shuk-yee to serve as member of the Legislative Council of Hong Kong through Wholesale and Retail functional constituency when Chow contested in the geographical constituency direct election in New Territories West.
+In the 2004 Legislative Council election, he succeeded Selina Chow Liang Shuk-yee to as member of the Legislative Council of Hong Kong through Wholesale and Retail functional constituency when Chow contested in the geographical constituency direct election in New Territories West.

 In 2008 after Chairman James Tien Pei-chun and Vice-chairwoman Selina Chow both resigned from the posts after their defeat in the Legislative Council election, he became the vice-chairman with Tommy Cheung Yu-yan.
 He acted as Chairman when Miriam Lau Kin-yee resigned as chairwoman after she failed to bid for a seat in Hong Kong Island in the 2012 Legislative Council election.
 He became the Leader of the Liberal Party in 2014, when James Tien was stripped from the Chinese People's Political Consultative Conference after calling for Chief Executive CY Leung to resign during the 2014 Hong Kong protests.

 In April 2010, Fang's suggestion that the minimum wage should be set at HK$20 per hour drew fire both from the public and from his own party.
 His statement made a case for those in the community who criticise functional constituency lawmakers as disconnected from the worries and realities of the public at large.
 He also had the lowest attendance and voting record among lawmakers in the 2008–2012 Legislative Council.

 Fang has been appointed member of the Hong Kong Hospital Authority (2000–2006), Hong Kong Tourism Board (2003–2009) and Hong Kong Housing Authority (2009–2015).
 He is also a member of the Operations Review Committee of the Independent Commission Against Corruption (ICAC) and a board member of the Hong Kong Airport Authority (2005–2011).
 He was awarded the Silver Bauhinia Star (SBS) by the Hong Kong SAR Government in 2008, and later on a Gold Bauhinia Star (GBS).